mrniamster/noaxai/README.md

 ### How to Request:

-1. Check if the model is ONNX compatible
+1. Check if the model is  compatible
 2. [Create a Model Request](https://github.com/mrniamster/noaxai/issues/new?assignees=&labels=model-request&template=model_request.md&title=%5BMODEL%5D+) on GitHub
 3. Provide the following information:
    - Model name and Hugging Face link